borisrorsvort/simple-portfolio/_posts/2018-02-11-you-probably-don-t-need-an-automatic-admin-framework.md

 title: You probably don’t need an automatic admin framework
 date: 2018-02-11 16:12:06 +0000
 ---
-Automatic admin framework (like rails_admin, active_admin,…), or admin template (like Inspina, Forest admin,…) have been on the market for quite some time, and still have quite a bit of success.
-Though it can give the impression to get something running quickly without development time, it is at the expense of other things that are often mistakenly deamed less important.
+Automatic admin framework (like rails_admin, active_admin,…), or admin template (like Inspina, Forest admin,…) have been on the market for quite some time, and are still very popular.
+Whereas it can give the impression to get something running quickly without development time, it is at the expense of things often mistakenly deemed less important.

 I will try to analyse both auto admin and templates separately as they create their own sets of problems.